Author |

 Growing them in South Florida is problematic but not at all impossible.
 First read the post I made above about general growing conditions.

 In south florida, I have had the best results by germinating seeds around the November time frame.
 I keep the plants indoors in a window that gets filtered sunlight most of the day.
 The seeds germinate easily.
 The first time we get a winter cold front, I move the plants outdoors because they REQUIRE that shot of cold to get growing well.
+I can't emphasize enough that they REQUIRE cold weather in the range of 30-60 degrees at night in order to move beyond a useless dwarf state.

 So I grow them during the winter.
 I leave them outdoors under heavy shade if it's cold outside (it will never get too cold for PS in south Florida) and if it gets hot out I bring them inside.